 Get Better Hardware

 Well if all of the above suggestions fail then it means you have to upgrade your computer hardware that mainly includes graphics card, processor and memory.
-If you have a good processor but a weak graphics card then you should upgrade your graphics card only and if you have a good graphics card but a weak dual core processor then you should buy a good quad-core (or higher) processor.
-For memory you should have at least 8GB RAM for running latest games at high settings.
+If you have a good processor but a weak graphics card then you should upgrade your graphics card only and if you have a good graphics card but a weak dual-core processor then you should buy a good quad-core (or higher) processor.
+For memory, you should have at least 8GB RAM for running the latest games at high settings.